 What substantive law should apply in the arbitration proceeding.

-The EPDP team had decided to seek Public Comments on these questions as some EPDP team members believed that preserving the option for a registrant to go to arbitration following an unsuccessful attempt to invoke judicial consideration of its case would lead to a much more costly and inefficient process, while other members thought it was important to ensure that a registrant continues to be able to seek consideration of the merits of its case. .
+The EPDP team had decided to seek Public Comments on these questions as some EPDP team members believed that preserving the option for a registrant to go to arbitration following an unsuccessful attempt to invoke judicial consideration of its case would lead to a much more costly and inefficient process, while other members thought it was important to ensure that a registrant continues to be able to seek consideration of the merits of its case.

 The Public Comments demonstrated strong concerns, particularly amongst individual commentators, regarding the EPDP team’s proposal to exempt IGO Complainants from the requirement to agree to submit to a Mutual Jurisdiction, to the extent that it would result in limitations on the registrant’s ability to file court proceedings against an IGO or in compelling a registrant to go to arbitration.
 These commentators emphasized that the outcomes of the EPDP should not reduce or otherwise adversely affect the rights of registrants.